 Bobby Anderson analyzes the complexities of a post-Panglong peace process.

-Editor’s Note: The following is the first part of a three part series to be featured on Tea Circle this week.
-Check in tomorrow for Myanmar’s Peace Process: Disarmament, Demobilization and Reintegration, Borderland Economies, Service Delivery, and other Post-Panglong Concerns (Part II).
+Editor’s Note: Today’s post is the third and final of a series on Tea Circle.
+You can find the first and second parts of Myanmar’s Peace Process: Disarmament, Demobilization and Reintegration, Borderland Economies, Service Delivery, and other Post-Panglong Concerns here.

 Bobby Anderson (firstname.lastname@example.org) is a Myanmar-based Research Associate at the School of Oriental and African Studies, University of London.
 The opinions expressed in this article are the author’s own.